Residential Treatment and Day Treatment for Adults with Bipolar Disorder

 Skyland Trail psychiatrist Dr. Mary Burns describes cognitive behavioral therapy (CBT) and how it is used to treat bipolar disorder

-Several studies show that more than 40 percent of individuals with a bipolar diagnosis also experience problems with alcohol and substance use.
+Several studies show that more than 40 percent of individuals with a bipolar diagnosis also experience symptoms of substance use disorder.
 We call this having a dual diagnosis or co-occurring disorders.
 Co-occurring diagnoses can make recovery more challenging.
 But research indicates that people who address multiple psychiatric diagnoses simultaneously experience better long-term outcomes than those who try to address each diagnosis separately.

-While Skyland Trail clients with bipolar disorder participate in a recovery community focused on their mood disorder or psychosis, clients who misuse alcohol or other substances also participate in the dual diagnosis recovery community.
+While Skyland Trail clients with bipolar disorder participate in a recovery community focused on their mood disorder or psychosis, clients with co-occurring substance use disorder also participate in the dual diagnosis recovery community.
 Clients who may have been using alcohol or substances as a coping mechanism to deal with the symptoms of their bipolar depression or mania learn new strategies and skills to regulate their mood, cope with stress, and stay healthy without relying on substances.

 Bipolar Disorder and Psychosis

 Some people who have bipolar disorder also experience psychosis.
-In fact, a majority of patients with bipolar disorder in an overt manic episode have some sort of psychosis.
-One of the diagnostic criteria for a manic episode is grandiosity.
-If grandiose thoughts evolve into a belief that you have special powers or that you are a famous movie star, those thoughts become delusions and a psychotic symptom in the context of a mood disorder.
 Young adults may experience a first episode of psychosis (FEP) as part of a manic episode.
 Medication is critically important for psychosis because everything gets worse every next day someone lives with untreated psychosis.

-Young adult clients ages 18 to 24 experiencing bipolar illness with psychosis likely will enter the cognition and first episode (CAFE) recovery community.
-Clients ages 25 and older with bipolar and psychosis likely will enter the social integration (SI) recovery community.
+Clients experiencing psychosis as part of bipolar disorder likely will enter the cognition and first episode (CAFE) recovery community.
 Once the psychosis is resolved through medications and therapy, clients may transition to the cognitive behavioral therapy (CBT) recovery community if clinically appropriate.

 All clients experiencing psychosis participate in computer-based cognitive training to prevent cognitive decline and improve executive functioning.